YeeitsAlex/UCR-Life-Guide-App/README.md

     - https://docs.expo.io/get-started/installation/
 ```

- `1.
-Install node.js from website`  (https://nodejs.org/en/download/)
+1. `Install node.js from website`  (https://nodejs.org/en/download/)
      - node.js includes npm
      - Npm will be used to install necessary tools

- `2. npm install react-native`
+2. `npm install react-native`
      - Used to install react-native

- `3. npm install -g expo-cli`
+3. `npm install -g expo-cli`
      - Install expo, we will be using to test the app on the phone, avoids emulators (Also provides error codes)

- `4.
-Run expo whoami to verify the installation was successful`
+4. Run `expo whoami` to verify the installation was successful

-`5.
-Create an account for expo using expo register`
+5. Create an account for expo using `expo register`
 	- Requires:
 	    - Email
         - User
         - Password

- `6. expo login (should be automatically logged in after signing up)`
+6. `expo login` (should be automatically logged in after signing up)

 `7.
 Download the expo app on iOS/Android`

 **Running Instructions**